Applications closed: 8 November 2018

 What types of projects may be funded?

-Eligible projects for this round of funding will be:
+Other eligible projects for this round of funding will be:

 - Upgrade of firearms capital equipment and/or facilities to comply with WH&S legislation or as directed by the NSW Firearms Registry.